TheRealFREDP3D/Gemini-Code-Assist-PR-Poetry/README.md

 - Avoids duplicates
 - Includes metadata about the source repository and PR
 - Uses LLM models to identify poems in comments
+- Specifies the LLM model to use (e.g., 'gemini/gemini-1.5-flash', 'ollama/llama2')
 - Automatically falls back to alternative models when rate limits are encountered
 - Intelligently tracks failed models to avoid retrying them
 - Logs detailed information about the collection process